himanshup/yelpcamp/README.md

-# About
+## About
-YelpCamp is a website where users can review or search for campgrounds.
-To review or create a campground, simply sign up.
-Users can add, edit, remove, and rate campgrounds.
-They can also edit and remove reviews.
+YelpCamp is a website where users can create and review campgrounds.
+In order to review or create a campground, you must have an account.

-I created this website with Node.js, Express, MongoDB, and Bootstrap.
+This website was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.

+## Features
+* Users can create, edit, and remove campgrounds
+* Users can review campgrounds once, and edit or remove their review
+* User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account
+* Search campground by name
+* Sort campgrounds by highest rating, most reviewed, lowest price, or highest price

-# Installation
+## Installation
 ```
 git clone https://github.com/himanshup/yelp-camp.git
 cd yelp-camp